ahpatel/thymer-plugins-manager/README.md

 ### Self-Update

-After initial manual install, link the PluginsManager to its GitHub repo for future updates:
+After initial manual install, the PluginsManager will get future updates from its GitHub repo.
+If the repo needs to be reset, you can manually enter the URL following these steps:

 1. Open Plugins Manager → **Plugins** tab.
 2. Click the 🔗 link icon on the Plugins Manager card.